Axwabo/SpaceTransit/README.md

 `Vaulter` route controller system name inspiration: [Vultron](https://www.vultron.hu/)

 All station names have been inspired by a station in the real world.
 Can you find them all?

-<small>There's a hint somewhere in the repository</small>
+There's a hint somewhere in the repository.

 # Unity

-The best game engine... only crashed about 10 times on average every day :SteamHappy:
+The best game engine... only crashed about 10 times on average every day <:SteamHappy:1157333712950800497>

 Since the camera's near plane cannot be too small (below 0.01), I had to make the world about 10 m/unit.
 Due to floating-point limitations, objects start to flicker immensely.

-To combat this, the world is moved in the opposite way when the player or the ship moves.
+To combat this, the world is moved in the opposite way when the player teleports the ship moves.

 ## SplineMesh